alex88ridolfi/Dracula/README.md

 ...

 Thus, the gap tags must be commented out, and the JUMPs around it cannot be commented out.
 Note that the JUMP statements around each GAP statement should be offset by two lines, as in the example above, because that is what the dracula.sh script assumes, so that it can comment them out properly when needed.

+* You MUST add, at the end of your .tim file, the following lines:

+C JUMP

+C GAP0

+C JUMP

 After that, edit the dracula.sh script itself: enter your $TEMPO directory, the path to the tempo executable, basedir, rundir, timfile, parfile information at the top of the script (as in the sieve.sh script) and e-mail, if you want the solutions to be e-mailed to you and not to me.
 Edit too the chi2 threshold for acceptable solutions (by defult this is 2.0).
 If you're continuing work from sieve.sh, please change the file with the TOAs, as described above.